CityScrolls logo Explore Venice ›

 Take a private boat

-If riding a gondola is already on your bucket list, this might be the perfect time to do it, though it won’t cover as much distance as the other three options.
+If riding a gondola is already on your bucket list, this might be the perfect time to do it, though it won’t cover as much distance as the previous options.

 If you’re on a budget or in a hurry, hop on a traghetto.